![]() |

 March 25, 2009

-Having completed a tour of Hidden Arch less than an hour ago, I once again consult online information on how to find this destination which also is not an official route.
+Having completed an investigation of Hidden Arch less than an hour ago, I once again consult online information on how to find this destination which also is not an official route.

 Scrambling up an embankment from the highway enables me to go down into a wash and head north up the canyon.
 There are footprints around, but no other markings.
 Detouring around cactus and other obstacles for a quarter-mile enables me to achieve a point where my objective can be spotted.